czech-radio/rapi/README.md

 # rapi

-Rozhlas REST API Python client
+The Python client for <https://rapidoc.croapp.cz/>.